-- 8. The manufacturer or where the manufacturer does not have a registered place of business in a Member State his authorised representative shall, for a period ending at least ten years, and in the case of implantable devices at least 15 years, after the last device has been placed on the market, keep at the disposal of the competent authorities: - the EU declaration of conformity, - the documentation referred to in the fifth indent of Section 3.1 and in particular the data and records arising from the procedures referred to in point (c) of Section 3.2, - the changes referred to in Section 3.4, - the documentation referred to in Section 5.2, and - the decisions and reports from the notified body as referred to in Sections 3.3, 4.3, 4.4.
-5.3, 5.4. and 5.5. - 9.
-Each Member State shall make provision that this documentation is kept at the disposal of the competent authorities for the period indicated in the first sentence of the preceding paragraph in case the manufacturer, or his authorised representative, established within its territory goes bankrupt or ceases its business activity prior to the end of this period.
+- 7. The manufacturer or, where the manufacturer does not have a registered place of business in a Member State, its authorised representative shall, for a period ending no sooner than 10 years, and in the case of implantable devices no sooner than 15 years, after the last device has been placed on the market, keep at the disposal of the competent authorities: - the EU declaration of conformity,

+- the documentation referred to in the fifth indent of Section 2.1 and in particular the data and records arising from the procedures referred to in point (c) of the second paragraph of Section 2.2, - information on the changes referred to in Section 2.4, - the documentation referred to in Section 4.2, and - the decisions and reports from the notified body as referred to in this Annex. - 8.
+Each Member State shall require that the documentation referred to in Section 7 is kept at the disposal of competent authorities for the period indicated in that Section in case a manufacturer, or its authorised representative, established within its territory goes bankrupt or ceases its business activity prior to the end of that period.